Graduation Photography Tips and Ideas for Memorable Photos

 It’s graduation season!
 A graduation photography session is a great way to celebrate and document the big milestone.
 The genre presents many opportunities to exercise (and flex) your creative muscles.
-You can experiment with different styles, different techniques and different storytelling approaches to come up with a unique set of images, making this one of the most enjoyable types of photography.
+You can experiment with different styles, techniques, and storytelling approaches to come up with a unique set of images, making this one of the most enjoyable types of photography.
 So whether you’re a photographer or a graduate, here are some great tips and ideas for graduation photography.

 Start with a Moodboard for Graduation Photography